 Book a Beach Suite or one of the Luxury Villas for more metres than you’ll know what to do with.

-Water sports aplenty, lots of walks in the national park, and the Blue room for downtime – it comes equipped with video games.
+What don't they have?
+Expect water sports aplenty, lots of walks in the national park, and the Blue room for downtime – it comes equipped with video games.

 A supervisor watches the pool during the pool’s opening hours.